spassvogel/gilles-game/docs/thoughts.md

 [ ] add helper for article, undefined, defined and auto. investigate if we can do this: "item foundItem aA", "item foundItem aU" etc
-    will see if 'articleDefined' or 'articleUndefined' is declared, if not, will use 'common-article..' auto will investigate the 'unique' property. if true use defined, otherwise undefined [ ] have a helper for 'capital' Capitalise
+    will see if 'articleDefined' or 'articleUndefined' is declared, if not, will use 'common-article..' auto will investigate the 'unique' property. if true use defined, otherwise undefined [x] have a helper for 'capital' Capitalise

+[ ] The tavern has a limited number of vacancies (rooms).
+Upgrading the tavern upgrades this number.
+    The tavern will only accept new adventurers when there are rooms free.
+    Quests are launched from the 'quest board' in the tavern.
+Adventurers on quests keep their rooms